mcb5637/BTX_CAC_Compatibility/README.md

 - i recommend having a look at BT_Extended_CE/mod.json settings and enable some of these in all modes
 - If you want Urban vehicles to leave blood on destruction, look at CACs settings and change "DrawBloodChance" to 0.3
 - manual deployment can be enabled via CU, set "DeployManual": to true to do so (warning: laggy)
-- if you do not want to drop more than 4 mechs, i recommend turning off MissionControls AdditionalLances

 Manual setup:
 - clone git repo, including submodules